 - After you choose the product or brand, you’ll define the survey questions people see on YouTube.
 To customize the wording of the questions, you can use the "Product or brand type" and "Final intended action" drop-down menus.

-An automobile advertiser wants to measure if people intend to buy an automobile after viewing their ad.
+An automobile advertiser wants to measure the number of people who intend to buy an automobile after viewing their ad.
 When they create the Brand Lift survey in Google Ads, the advertiser chooses "Automobile - Product" as the product or brand type and "Buy" as the intended action they want people to take.
-By specifying the product or brand type and the intended action for the survey, the survey question generated is specific to the ad: "Next time you buy a vehicle, which one are you most likely to buy?"
+By specifying the product or brand type and the intended action for the survey, the survey question created is specific to the ad: "Next time you buy a vehicle, which one are you most likely to buy?"

-- Make sure the spelling is correct for your survey answers, as misspellings may lead to your survey being rejected by Google.
+- Make sure the spelling is correct for your survey answers.
+Misspellings may lead to your survey being rejected by Google.

 Create and define your product or brand